 How Accurate Is An Online Bipolar Quiz?

 Let's imagine for a second that you believe you might have bipolar disorder due to some tell-tale signs that are typically associated with the mental health disorder.
-If you think like the average individual, the first place that you will go to is the internet as it is packed with information about the disorder and will provide you with a variety of symptoms that may or may not indicate that you are bipolar.
+If you are like most people who grew up with the internet, your first instinct might be to scour the internet in search of answers.
+The internet is packed with information about the disorder and can provide you with a variety of symptoms that may or may not indicate that you are bipolar—but is there truly a definitive answer to whether or not you have bipolar based on an online test?

 How Accurate Is An Online Bipolar Quiz?

-This is an important question to ask as you may be receiving the wrong information and potentially self-diagnosing a disorder that doesn't exist within your or misdiagnosing a disorder.
-This article will serve to help you to understand better what purpose the bipolar questionnaire plays in the grand scheme of things and whether or not you should rely on its accuracy (if it is an accurate tool at your disposal).
+This is an important question to ask, as you may be receiving the wrong information and potentially self-diagnosing a disorder that you are not truly exhibiting symptoms of—which can lead to seeking out inappropriate or ineffective treatments.
+This article will serve to help you better understand the purpose of the bipolar questionnaire and whether or not you should rely on its accuracy (if it is an accurate tool at your disposal).

-If you've been asking the internet, "how do I know if I'm bipolar?" and want some feedback on your bipolar quiz choices or results, let's dive in.
+If you've found yourself typing, "How do I know if I'm bipolar?" and want some feedback on your bipolar quiz choices or results, let's dive in.

 Straight To The Heart Of The Issue: Are Online Bipolar Quizzes Accurate?

-The answer to this question is not as straightforward as you would think as there are a lot of factors that play into the accuracy and credibility of the quiz that you are taking.
+The answer to this question is not as straightforward as you would think.
+There are a lot of factors that play into the accuracy and credibility of the quiz that you are taking.
 Here are some of the factors that will affect a quiz online should you choose to take one.

-Ask the question, "am I bipolar?" to Google, and you are certain to get a host of search results that provide you with links to bipolar disorder quizzes.
-As an experienced internet user will know, however, is that not every website listed is relevant or trustworthy, and this reputation extends directly to the quiz that is being provided to you.
+Although a quick Google search with the question “Am I bipolar?” will yield plenty of results, not all of those results will be reliable.
+As an experienced internet user can tell you, however, not every website listed is relevant or trustworthy, and the site’s reputation extends directly to the quiz that is being offered.

-A great example would be taking a bipolar test on Psychology Today and then taking a similar test on a lesser-known, poorly maintained psychology website that provides you with no indication of whether or not the people who are creating and posting these tests have psychology experience and credentials.
+Taking a bipolar test from a reputable source, such as a research site or educational site, will yield far better results than taking a similar test on a lesser-known, poorly maintained psychology website that provides you with no indication of whether or not the people who are creating and posting these tests have the appropriate psychology experience and credentials.

 Bipolar tests from high-quality, reliable websites are going to yield much better results in terms of accuracy than tests from unknown and untrustworthy places.

-If you are trying to figure out how to tell if you're bipolar, it is obvious that you aren't sure, even if you do have a hunch that you might be.
-This uncertainty lends itself to the overall lack of accuracy of some quizzes and makes it harder to get a clear read on some people.
 Say, for example, that a quiz phrases things in a complex way or in a way that makes you doubt your feelings or feel uncertain about them.
-If you do not have a clear answer for each question or are unable to gauge your emotions properly, this is going to make the accuracy level of any quiz plummet and will alter your potential results.
+If you do not have a clear answer for each question or are unable to gauge your emotions properly, this is going to make the accuracy level of any quiz plummet and will alter your results.

-While you are one half of the equation in regards to helping determine whether or not you are bipolar, the quiz is the other half of the equation and is responsible for helping you to get there.
+While you are one half of the equation in regard to helping determine whether or not you are bipolar, the quiz is the other half of the equation and is responsible for helping you to get there.
 Not every quiz is built the same, and you will not see important questions phrased or presented in a certain way in every quiz that you encounter.
-For example, if you search results that stem from, "I think I'm bipolar," you are going to receive many different results than you would if you searched, "am I bipolar or depressed?"
+For example, search results that stem from, "I think I'm bipolar," are going to be significantly different than the results of searching, "Am I bipolar or depressed?"
 The quizzes that pop up in one category will most likely tackle different issues and will not be as comprehensive as quizzes that come out of your second search.

-To put it, the way that your quiz phrases and forms your questions, the way it presents them to you and how it accepts responses, and how well they are examining the disorder all play into the accuracy of your quiz.
+To put it another way, the way that your quiz phrases and forms your questions, the way it presents them to you and how it accepts responses, and how well they are examining the disorder all play into the accuracy of your quiz.

 This brings us to another important topic: the scope of bipolar disorder.
-Even though bipolar disorder might sound like one issue across the board, bipolar disorder is like many other mental health problems as there are various types of this disorder, and they will affect individuals in different ways.
+Even though bipolar disorder might sound like one issue across the board, bipolar disorder is like many other conditions and disorders, as there are various types of this disorder, and they will affect individuals in different ways.
 What are the differences?
-Let's take a look at some variations of this disorder that you might be affected by…
+Let's take a look at some variations of this disorder that you might be affected by.

 Bipolar I Disorder

-- Feeling extremely high or elated (not as a result of drug use)
+- Feeling extremely high or elated (not as a result of substance use)

 - Feeling very energetic and having increased activity levels that aren't typical

-- Feeling as though you are jumpy as if you had drunk many energy drinks
+- Feeling as though you are jumpy, or as if you had drunk many energy drinks

 - Experiencing trouble sleeping